dtolnay/cargo-docs-rs/README.md

 Run `cargo rustdoc` with the same options that would be used by docs.rs, taking into account the `package.metadata.docs.rs` configured in Cargo.toml.

+## Example

+If the following GitHub Actions job succeeds, it's likely that docs.rs will succeed in building your crate's documentation.

 ```yaml
 # .github/workflows/ci.yml